Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: General Discussion

-We present a controlled experiment that demonstrates how individuals can deviate from the optimal choices as a result of social influence.
-While an early cascade influences decision-makers to deviate most from their choice when aggregated over the game, the speed with which individuals switch to their peers’ decision further increases when an impulsive stimuli is present.
-Such conclusions can have diverse impacts on real world use-cases where we can devise strategies to influence people towards making a better choice even when there is little motivation.\\ \textbf{Acknowledgments}.
-Some of the authors are supported through the ARO grant W911NF-15-1-0282.
+\textbf{Acknowledgments}.
+Some of the authors are supported through the Army Research Office (ARO) grant W911NF-15-1-0282 and W911NF-19-1-0066.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology $\&$ Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
-We would like to thank Glory Emmanuel-Avina and Victoria Newton for their insights and assistance with preliminary experiment design.
+We would like to thank Glory Emmanuel-Avi$\tilde{n}$a and Victoria Newton for their insights and assistance with preliminary experiment design.